College of San Mateo is a member of the South Bay Regional Public Safety Training

 Consortium.
 The Consortium is funded by member colleges to provide vocational specific

-classes.
-Although open to the public, the majority of these courses are intended to
+Although open to the public, some of these courses are intended to serve those already

-serve those already employed in a variety of Public Safety careers.
+employed in a variety of Public Safety careers.
+Perspective students must meet the

 The application and registration process is completed at the South Bay Regional Public

-Safety Training Consortium Center located near the Evergreen Valley College campus.
+Safety Training Consortium Center, which is located on the Coyote Valley campus of

 For more information about the courses available, including requirements and schedules,